2026 Education Policy

 Course Availability

-changes to the course schedule, including but not limited to course dates, times,
+to the course schedule, including but not limited to course dates, times, and locations,

-and locations, without prior notice.
-We strive to provide timely updates and
+without prior notice.
+We strive to provide timely updates and minimize any

 1.2